KaedeTai/Februus/README.md

 Februus
 =======

-A purified framework for web &amp; mobile development, which allow us to "febricate" software products quickly but also have good quality.
+A purified framework for web &amp; mobile development, which allow us to *febricate* software products quickly but also have good quality.
 Named after Februus, the Roman God of Purification.

 The project eventually will support as many languages as possible.
-The first Language supported is PHP, which is called "phebruus".
+The first Language supported is PHP, which is called *phebruus*.

 The philosophy of Februus is:
 * Don't reinvent the wheel, utilize all the existing solutions.